couchbaselabs/mini-hacks/kitchen-sync/ios/README.md

 	}
  ```

-4. We create a view named `viewItemsByDate` and setup a map block to index documents by date.
+4. Create a view named `viewItemsByDate` and setup a map block to index documents by date.
 Couchbase Lite uses MapReduce queries, which let us create our queries using functions.
 We can also do powerful transformations of documents, compute aggregates, etc. Add the following code to the end of the `setupDatabase` method.

  ```objective-c
  	[[_database viewNamed: @"viewItemsByDate"] setMapBlock: MAPBLOCK({